Edward J. Delaney

 Edward J. Delaney is an award-winning author, journalist, filmmaker, playwright, and educator.

-His books include the novels Broken Irish, Warp & Weft and Follow the Sun, and the short-story collection The Drowning and Other Stories.
-His new collection, The Big Impossible: Novellas+Stories, was published in September 2019
+His books include the novels Broken Irish, Warp & Weft and Follow the Sun, and the short-story collections The Drowning and Other Stories and The Big Impossible: Novellas+Stories,

 He was a 2008 National Endowment for the Arts Literary Fellow, winner of the 2005 PEN/Winship Award for Fiction for New England book of the year, winner of the Grand Prize at the 2012 New England Book Fair, and a past winner of an O. Henry Prize for short story writing.